jwhitlock/mdn-archive-proto1/docs/MDN/Contribute/Howto/Do_an_editorial_review/content.md

 ---
 <div>{{IncludeSubnav("/en-US/docs/MDN")}}</div>

 <p class="summary"><strong>Editorial reviews</strong> consist of fixing typos, spelling, grammar, usage, or textual errors in an article.
-Not all contributors are language experts, but regardless due to their knowledge will have contributed extremely useful articles, which need copy-editing and proof-reading.
+One does not have to be a writing expert to make valuable contributions to MDN's technical documentation, but articles still need copy-editing and proof-reading.
 This is done in an editorial review.</p>

-<p><span class="seoSummary">This article describes how to do an editorial review, thereby helping to ensure that MDN's content is accurate.</span></p>
+<p><span class="seoSummary">This article describes how to do an editorial review, which helps ensure that MDN's content is accurate and well-written.</span></p>

 <dl>
  <dt>What is the task?</dt>